MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Exception logging is disabled by default.
 We support both BugSense and Raygunio.

-For RaygunIO, see the [Raygun.IO integration](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/README.md#raygunio-integration) on how to set up.
+See the [Exception Logging](https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration/blob/master/README.md#exception-logging) section in WinIntegration on how to set up and manage exception logging.

 # Guidance